thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 ~~~
 {: #ex-reference-value title="Example Reference Value"}

-## Identity
+## Identity Claims
 {: #sec-identity}

-Identity Claims carry the verification key associated with the Initial
+An Identity Claim carries the verification key associated with the Initial
 Attestation Key (IAK) of a PSA device.

-Each verification key is encoded alongside the corresponding device Instance ID
+Each verification key is provided
+alongside the corresponding device Instance ID in an `identity-claim-map` (2)
-in a CoMID identity claim.
+entry inside the top-level `claims-map` (5).
+Specifically:

-The Instance ID is encoded using the `$device-id-type-choice` (0) entry in the `identity-claim-map` with a `tagged-ueid-type` type.
+* The Instance ID is encoded using the `$device-id-type-choice` (1) entry in
+  the `identity-claim-map` with a `tagged-ueid-type` type.

-The IAK public key is set in the `COSE_KeySet` (1) entry in the `identity-claim-map`.
+* The IAK public key is set in the `COSE_KeySet` (2) entry in the
-The IAK public key is encoded as a COSE Key according to Section 7 of
+  `identity-claim-map`.
+The IAK public key is encoded as a COSE Key according
-{{!RFC8152}} and wrapped in the `COSE_KeySet`.
-The number of items in the
+  to Section 7 of {{!RFC8152}} and wrapped in the `COSE_KeySet`.
+The number of
-`COSE_KeySet` MUST be 1.
+  items in the `COSE_KeySet` MUST be 1.
+* The optional `element-name-map` (0) MUST NOT be set by a producer and MUST be
+  ignored by a consumer.

+A single CoMID can carry more than one Identity Claim at a time, for example to
+efficiently supply batches of verification keys associated with a given device
+class.
+All the Identity Claims that are found in a CoMID MUST be associated
+with the same Implementation ID, encoded in the root CoMID as described in
+{{sec-impl-id}}.

-The example in {{ex-identity-claim}} shows a CoMID identity claim carrying a
+The example in {{ex-identity-claim}} shows the PSA Endorsement of type Identity
-secp256r1 EC public IAK associated with Instance ID `4ca3...d296`.
+Claim carrying a secp256r1 EC public IAK associated with Instance ID

-An Identity CoMID can carry as many Identity Claims as needed.
+`4ca3...d296`.

 ~~~
 {::include examples/instance-pub.diag}
 ~~~
 {: #ex-identity-claim title="Example Identity Claim"}

 ## Certification
 {: #sec-certificates}

+PSA Certified {{PSA-CERTIFIED}} defines a certification scheme for the PSA ecosystem.

-A PSA Certification can certify PSA hardware, software RoT or the complete device.
+A PSA Certified Security Assurance Certificate (SAC) may apply to a hardware component, a software component, or an entire device.
-Specifically, it can certify one of the following:

-* The underlying platform, identified by the Impementation ID;
-* One or more firmware components of the mutable PSA RoT;
-* The entire PSA device.

-A PSA Certification claim contains the metadata about the certificate.
+A SAC contains the metadata about the certification and has a unique identifier.
 The claim is
 expressed by creating a new CoMID Tag for provisioning certification details.

 The certification status is encoded as a CoMID endorsement as follows: